InvestingGroupProject/Investing_Analysis/README.md

 [Stock & Gas Price Google Slide Presentation](https://docs.google.com/presentation/d/1g-wiozkn8TRJa1SklJrCTKV2E0PoE5pEpq2GHLDPEtY/edit?usp=sharing)

-**Segment 1**
-1. **Selected Topic:** Correlation between S&P 500 and Gas Prices
-2. **Reason why we've selected our topic:** Our team was interested in analyzing stock data and after discussing different options, we decided it would be interesting to see if there is any correlation between stock and gas prices.
-Gas prices reached an all time high earlier in the year and we all felt the impact.
+Our group came together with a shared interest in stock data.
+After discussing several options, we decided to see if there is any correlation between stocks and the high gas prices we all experienced in the last few months.

-3. **Description of data source:** We will be combining S&P 500 index data from Yahoo with weekly gas price data from Kaggle and EIA
+**Data source:** We will be combining S&P 500 index data from Yahoo with weekly gas price data from Kaggle and EIA

    1. Stock: GSPC Weekly Stock Data, CVX and XOM Daily Stock Price Open (Source: [Yahoo Finance](https://finance.yahoo.com/))